Survex data files¶

 *title "Mission Impossible"

-*title allows you to set the descriptive title for a survey.
-If the title contains spaces, you need to enclose it in quotes ("").
-If there is no *title command, the title defaults to the survey name given in the *begin command.
+allows you to set a descriptive title for a survey.
+If the title contains spaces, you need to enclose it in double quotes (“”).
+If there is no*title

-Station names may be of any length in Survex, but some other (mostly older) cave surveying software only regard the first few characters of a name as significant (e.g. "entran" and "entrance" might be treated as the same).
-To facilitate using data imported from such a package Survex allows you to truncate names to whatever length you want (but by default truncation is off).
+Station names may be of any length in Survex, but some other (mostly older) cave surveying software only regards the first few characters of a name as significant (e.g. “entran” and “entrance” might be treated as the same).
+To facilitate using data imported from such a package, Survex allows you to truncate names to whatever length you want (but by default truncation is off).

 Figures for the number of characters which are significant in various software packages: Compass currently has a limit of 12, CMAP has a limit of 6, Smaps 4 had a limit of 8, Surveyor87/8 used 8.
 Survex itself used 8 per prefix level up to version 0.41, and 12 per prefix level up to 0.73 (more recent versions removed this rather archaic restriction).